The Mythical Conquest of Canaan

 the entire PEACE POLICY and NON-RESISTANCE of the Mosaical Inspiration

 was overthrown, and the Israelites became warriors, and even warred against

-Archaelogical surveys of the areas purported to be conquered by Joshua around 1400 b.c.e. indicate that there is a lack of evidence of sedentary settlements until centuries later:
+Archaelogical surveys of the areas purported to be conquered by Joshua around 1400 b.c.e. yield no tangible evidence of sedentary settlements until centuries later:

 This date is also supported by archaeological evidence whereby the descriptions of the strength of the cities of Canaan associated with the migration of the Israelites, as found in the Ezra Bible, indicate that they were at the peak of their development:

 ||On the other hand, at the close of the Middle Bronze Period (1550 BC) the cities were at their peak development.
 Cities at the end of the MB Period may be described as having the greatest fortifications in all the history of the Land.